Debt Settlement Arrangements

 Your application for a Debt Settlement Arrangement must be made through a through a Personal Insolvency Practitioner (PIP).
 You can choose one from the Register of Personal Insolvency Practitioners that is published by the ISI.

-Further information is available from the ISI’s helpline 0761 06 4200 (Monday to Friday, 9 am to 6 pm) and from its main website isi.gov.ie, as well as its website backontrack.ie for people who are struggling with debt.
+Further information is available from the ISI website, isi.gov.ie, as well as from its website backontrack.ie for people who are struggling with debt.